 Earbuds can be used if you don’t want neckband headphones.
 They don’t cover your head so you won’t look silly.

-You can fix headphone hair in the short term with these smart styling tips that Hooke Audio recommends.
+You can fix headphone hairs in the short term with these smart styling tips that Hooke Audio recommends.
 Hope your problem will not affect your life too much.
 If you have any questions, please leave your information in the box below.